digitallysavvy/ElevenLabs-Hackathon-Feb2025/Agora-ElevenLabs-ConvoAI-Agent/README.md

 # Realtime Agent

-This project demonstrates how to deliver ultra-low latency access to OpenAI with exceptional audio quality using Agora's SD-RTN and OpenAI's Realtime API.
-By integrating Agora's SDK with OpenAI's Realtime API, it ensures seamless performance and minimal delay across the globe.
+This project demonstrates how to deliver ultra-low latency access to ElevenLabs with exceptional audio quality using Agora's SD-RTN and ElevenLabs' ConvoAI Agent.
+By integrating Agora's SDK with ElevenLabs' ConvoAI Agent, it ensures seamless performance and minimal delay across the globe.

 ## Prerequisites